Perevalov/qa_chatbots_exercises/exercise_5/README.md

 In this exercise, **submission check will be performed in two steps**:

 1. You send the code with your solution and the README with a description of files to Moodle (as usual).
-Then, I check it.
+Then, it will be check for the formal requirements.
 If everything is OK, we move to the second step.
 2. On the exercise, you perform a system demonstration.

 After completion of these two steps, you pass the exercise.